A College Planning System

 Many “College Planning” programs, in actuality, provide very little college planning.
 The focus of AVID is to provide college readiness skills; the focus of Naviance is to provide career exploration, college match, and document management; the focus of Upward Bound and TRIO is to provide academic and emotional support for low-income and first generation students; and the focus of most college admissions counselors is to provide assistance in navigating the college admissions process.

-In a similar manner, college planning is not a core component of any of the national community based programs like the Boys and Girls Clubs of America, Jack and Jill of America, AKA Academy, Delta Gems, Kappa Alpha Psi ASA Guide Right, and Omega Psi Phi Mentoring Program.
+In a similar manner, college planning is not a core component of any of the national community based programs like the Boys and Girls Clubs of America, Jack and Jill of America, AKA Academy, Delta Gems, Kappa Alpha Psi ASA Guide Right, or the Omega Psi Phi Mentoring Program.
 Consequently, as a parent and educator, Mr. Wynn could not rely on such programs.
 Mr. Wynn, believed that “College Planning” required a comprehensive set of research-based strategies, which he was committed to developing to ensure that his children gained admission to the ‘right’ colleges and qualified for the ‘right’ scholarships—an approach that resulted in his older son being offered admission, together with a full need-based scholarship, to Amherst College; and his younger son being offered admission to Morehouse College, made affordable through his selection as a 2012 Gates Millennium Scholar.

 Mr. Wynn and his wife have proven that the strategies used for their sons can be used by any parent.
 However, intentional actions must be taken long prior to submitting college applications as a high school senior.
 The best college and scholarship outcomes are achieved by students who are guided in their “college planning” during the primary grades as they discover their gifts, talents, personality, and interests; through the middle grades as they explore colleges and careers; and during high school through their coursework, leadership, and community service.
 The practice of choosing the best preschools, within a college planning context, has been practiced by financially affluent families for years as noted in the article, “Inside the insanely competitive world of elite New York City preschools.”
 While not all families have access to elite preschools or even the best K – 12 schools, through our system, every family can can develop a comprehensive college-bound plan.